What's new in Windows 10, version 1703 for IT Pros

 - Alert process tree - Aggregates multiple detections and related events into a single view to reduce case resolution time.

-- Pull alerts using REST API - Use REST API to pull alerts from Windows Defender ATP.
+- Pull alerts using REST API - Use REST API to pull alerts from Microsoft Defender for Endpoint.

-- Check sensor health state - Check an endpoint's ability to provide sensor data and communicate with the Windows Defender ATP service and fix known issues.
+- Check sensor health state - Check an endpoint's ability to provide sensor data and communicate with the Microsoft Defender for Endpoint service and fix known issues.

-You can read more about ransomware mitigations and detection capability in Windows Defender Advanced Threat Protection in the blog: Averting ransomware epidemics in corporate networks with Windows Defender ATP.
+You can read more about ransomware mitigations and detection capability in Microsoft Defender for Endpoint in the blog: Averting ransomware epidemics in corporate networks with Microsoft Defender for Endpoint.

-Get a quick, but in-depth overview of Windows Defender ATP for Windows 10 and the new capabilities in Windows 10, version 1703 see (Windows Defender ATP for Windows 10 Creators Update)[https://technet.microsoft.com/en-au/windows/mt782787].
+Get a quick, but in-depth overview of Microsoft Defender for Endpoint for Windows 10 and the new capabilities in Windows 10, version 1703 see Microsoft Defender for Endpoint for Windows 10 Creators Update.

-Windows Defender is now called Windows Defender Antivirus, and we've increased the breadth of the documentation library for enterprise security admins.
+Windows Defender is now called Microsoft Defender Antivirus, and we've increased the breadth of the documentation library for enterprise security admins.

 The new library includes information on: